 Baozun Acquires Gap Greater China and Establishes Brand Management as a New Business Line

-/EIN News/ -- SHANGHAI, China, Nov.
-08, 2022 (GLOBE NEWSWIRE) -- Today, Baozun Inc. (Nasdaq: BZUN and HKEX: 9991) (“Baozun” or the “Company”), a leading brand e-commerce solution provider and digital commerce enabler in China, announced that it had signed definitive agreements to acquire Gap Greater China (“Gap Greater China”), in an all-cash transaction with a primary consideration in the amount of US$40 million.
+SHANGHAI, China, Nov.
+08, 2022 (GLOBE NEWSWIRE) -- Today, Baozun Inc. BZUN ("Baozun" or the "Company"), a leading brand e-commerce solution provider and digital commerce enabler in China, announced that it had signed definitive agreements to acquire Gap Greater China ("Gap Greater China"), in an all-cash transaction with a primary consideration in the amount of US$40 million.
 The acquisition is subject to the satisfaction of customary closing conditions and regulatory approval.

 Gap Greater China is wholly owned by Gap Inc. ("Gap"), the largest American specialty apparel company offering iconic comfort-casual wear, accessories, and personal care products for men, women, and children.
 Since its first China store in 2010, Gap Greater China has achieved robust expansion throughout Greater China, amassing broad brand awareness with close to 30 million loyalty members in the region.
 Since December 2018, the Company has served Gap Greater China as its e-commerce service partner, and successfully enabled Gap Greater China to expand its e-commerce business in Greater China, delivering solid growth.